 While the origins of whiskey can be traced all the way back to 2000 BC, the drink only really started to gain prominence around the 15th century.
 Derived from the Gaelic word meaning “water of life” today, whiskey is one of the most-consumed spirituous liquors in the world.
+Here is our roundup of the latest whiskey industry statistics.

 But whiskey is about so much more than just a drink consumed by millions.
 It enjoys a culture and life of its own.